 About the Authors:

 Malvika Sawant is a sophomore at Johns Creek High School located in Atlanta, Georgia.
-She is a member of the Global Thrombosis Forum aspiring to enter the medical field.
+She enjoys spending her time in community service, and is a member of the Global Thrombosis Forum aspiring to enter the medical field.

 Rishi Bappanad is a sophomore at Johns Creek High School in Atlanta, Georgia.
-I am a member of Global Thrombosis Forum, and I aspire to enter the financial field.
+Rishi enjoys doing community work and is a member of the Global Thrombosis Forum.
+Rishi aspires to enter the financial field.